jamesfredio/aiprompts/search_tools/barnsley/bds.md

 If the context is only partially relevant, give the best answer possible from the information available.

-Return the answer in Markdown and include Markdown links where relevant.
+Return the answer in markdown and include TWO relevant links in the response in markdown.

 ## Core response rules